Google cloud security issues are like any other cybersecurity issue—the difference is how you manage them

 Google Cloud Data Breach

-One of the main Google cloud security issues in your G Suite organization is the possibility of data breaches.
+One of the main Google cloud security issues in your G Suite is the possibility of data breaches.
 A data breach can occur in your Google cloud apps in a number of ways.
 Statistically speaking, the most common cause of a cloud data breach is internal.
 Internal data breaches can be either accidental or malicious.

 In most cases, a data breach will occur due to simple human error.
 An otherwise well-intentioned employee will accidentally set the sharing settings for a file public or email the wrong file to the wrong person.
 This is one of the reasons why data loss prevention for G Suite has become so popular.

 Google cloud data breaches can also be malicious, either via an internal bad actor or an external source such as malware.
-One disgruntled employee can—and has—inflict a lot of damage on an organization.
+One disgruntled employee can inflict a lot of damage on an organization.
 And we’re all well aware of the dangers of hackers, malware, spyware, and the like.
 A good data loss prevention tool will help protect your G Suite environment from both internally and externally caused data breaches.

 G Suite Access Management